 The bottom line is that you should aim for simplicity, and not tire yourself with implementing synonyms into your content left and right.
 Write your content naturally, Google is advanced enough to know if your page is relevant to user queries.

-Page content is only one of the factors that determine a page’s relevance.
-Many other factors are impacted by users behavior and engagement, which you should look to enhance.
+The page content is only one of the factors that determine a page’s relevance.
+Many other factors are impacted by users behaviour and engagement, which you should look to enhance.

-Also, the use of structured data is very important for labeling your data clearly and helping search engines better index and show users your data and information.
+Also, the use of structured data is very important for labelling your data clearly and helping search engines better index and show users your data and information.

 Outdated SEO tip #4: The more internal linking the better

 Internal linking is very important for SEO.
 By linking your pages you help search engines better crawl and understand your website.
 But, overly optimizing your internal linking structure can often produce the opposite results.